dccircuit/IGME-235-Fall-2020/exercises/framework_exercise.md

 2. Go back to VS Code and look at the code.
 Notice we have a style.css file in our **css** folder.
 There are some basic CSS directives applied to our **default-start.html** file, nothing too fancy.

 3. The body of the **default-start.html** file is pretty basic.
 To simplify our development for the exercise, we are not using images, but rely on a third party site called **[placeholder.com](https://placeholder.com/)**, this is a handy utility site that just provides placeholder images to whatever size you want.
-The remainder of the content is relatively basic, we have an HTML Table in the Main, as well as a basic form (I know we’ve not covered forms, but they are a standard part of web development).
+The remainder of the content is relatively basic, we also have an HTML Table in the Main, as well as a basic form (we know we’ve not covered tables or forms, but they are a standard part of web development that you'll encounter at some point).

 ## Part Two - Bootstrap

-1. Open a new browser window or tab, and go to https://getbootstrap.com/, click the “**Getting Started**” button on the page.
+1. Open a new browser window or tab, and go to https://getbootstrap.com/, click the “**Get started**” button on the page.
 We will be doing the **Quick Start**, and using a *CDN (Content Delivery Network)* and not downloading the framework locally.

 2. Back in VS Code, make a copy of the **default-start.html** file and rename to **bootstrap.html**, and open this file.

-3. In the **HEAD** section of the **bootstrap.html** file paste the CSS code from the Bootstrap Quick Start into your file (Be sure this line goes BEFORE your style.css):
+3. In the **HEAD** section of the **bootstrap.html** file paste the CSS code from the Bootstrap Quick Start into your file (Be sure it goes BEFORE the link to style.css):

+Copy it from the web page or from right here:

    ```
    <link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/css/bootstrap.min.css" integrity="sha384-JcKb8q3iqJ61gNV9KGb8thSsNjpSL0n8PARn9HuZOnIxN0hoP+VmmDGMN5t9UJ0Z" crossorigin="anonymous">
    ```

-4. Next, below the CSS link, paste the following 3 lines of Javascript:
+4. Next, below the CSS link, paste the given 3 lines of Javascript.

+Copy from the web page or from right here:

 ```
    <script src="https://code.jquery.com/jquery-3.5.1.slim.min.js" integrity="sha384-DfXdz2htPH0lsSSs5nCTpuj/zy4C+OGpamoFVy38MVBnE+IbbVYUew+OrCXaRkfj" crossorigin="anonymous"></script><script src="https://cdn.jsdelivr.net/npm/popper.js@1.16.1/dist/umd/popper.min.js" integrity="sha384-9/reFTGAW83EW2RDu2S0VKaIzap3H66lZH81PoYlFhbGU+6BZp6G7niu735Sk7lN" crossorigin="anonymous"></script><script src="https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/js/bootstrap.min.js" integrity="sha384-B4gt1jrGC7Jh4AgTPSdUtOBvfO8shuf57BaghqFfPlYxofvL8/KUEfYiJOMMV+rV" crossorigin="anonymous"></script>
    ```

-5. Now go to your web browser and load the **bootstrap.html** file in a new window or tab.
-Notice the differences between base styles and the bootstrap applied styles.
+5. Now preview the **bootstrap.html** file in your browser as well (it would be best to open in a new window or tab).
+Notice the differences between base styles and the bootstrap-applied styles.
+It's not a lot, but there are font differences and line-height changes, etc.

-6. Base CSS changes are fine, but let's talk about some of the more interesting aspects of having a framework.
-Let's look at a NavBar and Carousel.
+6. These base CSS changes are fine, but let's talk about some of the more interesting aspects of having a framework.
+Let's look at a NavBar and a Carousel.

 7. In VS Code, copy the bootstrap.html and name the new file bootstrap-navbar.html, and in the new file empty out the body content.